Kanchanaburi Power F.C.: Historic FA Cup final appearance

-In the 2023–24 Thai FA Cup they became the first club in Thailand football history to start from the bottom up until the final round.
+In the 2023–24 Thai FA Cup, they became the first club in Thailand football history to play from the first round and ended up in the final in which the club narrowly lost the final on penalties shootout after a 1–1 fighting draw against Bangkok United on 15 June 2024.
 On 4 October 2023, the club won against Namphong United 13–0, the highest recorded win in the cup history.
 The club then qualified to the second round where they would face Chattrakan City.
-On 1 November, as scoreline was at 2–2, Júnior Batista scored in the 105th minute to send Dragon Pathumwan Kanchanaburi through to the next round.
+On 1 November, as the scoreline was levelled at 2–2, Júnior Batista scored in the 105th minute to send Kanchanaburi through to the next round.
 On 20 December, the club faced Udon Thani City and won 2–0.
 The club next faced Phitsanulok Unity on 28 February 2024.
 Pichitchai Sienkrthok scored in 120th minute to send Dragon Pathumwan Kanchanaburi to the quarter-finals.
 On 10 April, the club was drawn against Sukhothai, beating them 2–0 to progressing to the semi-final.
 Dragon Pathumwan Kanchanaburi then faced Samut Sakhon City, winning 3–1 and going to the 2024 Thai FA Cup final for the first time in the club history.
 On 15 June, the club faced off against Bangkok United where Ricardo Pires oscored, before opposition Vander leveled the score.
 Dragon Pathumwan Kanchanaburi lost 4–2 on penalties.